 With a whole new design, the brand new Poe Dameron’s X-Wing is completely different from that of the conventional X-Wing used by the Rebellion.
 This X-Wing ( the T-70) used by Poe Dameron in Episode IX The Rise of Skywalker, not only sports a brand new colour deco but it also has changed in terms of the design.
 This X-Wing has larger engines which split when the wings are open.
 It makes for a different build than you may be used to utilising different types of bricks.

 The minifigure selection includes Poe Dameron himself, Jenna, one of the Knight of Ren and R2-D2.

-This new style LEGO X-Wing is a new building experience and includes some pretty cool play features.
+This style LEGO X-Wing will be a new building experience and includes some pretty cool play features.
 The ship itself is very ‘swooshable’ and there is an easy-to-access lever which controls the S-Foils.
-The slot for the droid can fit an R2 unit or a ball shaped droid such as BB-8.
-Also included are both spring loaded missiles and stud shooters for that extra battle experience.
+The slot for the droid can fit an R2 unit or a ball-shaped droid such as BB-8.
+Also included are both spring-loaded missiles and stud shooters for that extra battle experience.
 The set includes a printed cockpit but also makes use of sticker.

 Overall, this is a fantastic looking set.

 Minifigures: Poe Dameron, Jenna, Night of Ren, R2-D2